Charter schools in the United States: Boston, 2009

-Los Angeles
+Los Angeles, 2008–2012

 CREDO evaluated the impact of charter schools in Los Angeles from 2008 to 2012.
 The study found that over 48% of Los Angeles charters outperform local public schools in reading and 44% percent of Los Angeles charters outperform local public schools in math.
 The study concludes they believe not every charter will outperform traditional public schools, but that conditions are well suited for growth.

-An evaluation of Los Angeles charter schools from 2002 to 2008, published in the American Journal of Education, contends that a rapidly diversifying group of schools in the period did not improve charter school student's performance relative to their public school peers.
+An evaluation of Los Angeles charter schools from 2002 to 2008, contends that a rapidly diversifying group of schools in the period did not improve charter school student's performance relative to their public school peers.

-New Orleans
+New Orleans, 2010–2015

 A 2010 case study by the Harvard Business School examined the charter school reform efforts in New Orleans.
 Following Hurricane Katrina, the district became composed of 70 Recovery School District (RSD) schools managed by the state (including 37 RSD charter schools) and 16 schools managed by the local Orleans Parish School Board (OPSB) (including 12 OPSB charter schools).
 Charter schools now account for more than 60% of the public schools in New Orleans.
 RSD Schools were a result of Act 9 of the Louisiana State Legislature passed in 2003 to manage under-performing schools throughout the state.

 When evaluating New Orleans' schools against the 200-point index called the State Performance Index (SPI),19 of the 20 highest-performing non-selective schools were charter schools.
 Charter schools affiliated with charter management organizations such as KIPP tended to perform better than stand-alone schools.
 The overall percentage of schools performing below the failing mark of 60 fell from 64% in 2005 to 36% in 2009.

 A 2015 study contends that although charter schools may seem to be improving the system overall, these metrics do not take into account race, as many of the underperforming charters primarily educate African-American students.
 It offers significant concern that current metrics for evaluation are ignoring significant portions of the population and that the media is not taking this into account when considering the impact of charter schools on New Orleans.